-If you’re using a sales tax automation service provider, it’s important to be aware of potential risks.
+If you’re using a sales tax automation software service provider, it’s important to be aware of potential risks.
 In this post we will explore how to avoid costly mistakes and ensure compliance with sales tax regulations by following best practices and recommendations.

 Picture this.
 You open an email from your sales tax automation provider, it reads: